-No. 1 2 3 4 5 6 Thailand Singapore Malavsia Malavsia Malavsia Malavsia Type of industry N NA .
-Telecom, Networking service Supplier, Defence Service, Consulting Supplier, Telecom Supplier, Aviation Size of business N NA .
-LARGE SMB LARGE LARGE LARGE (Subsidiary of global company) C your company is engaged in overseas trade Ir and investment A Z Global - AMERICAS, EMEA and APAC including Japan; less the countries which UN has imposed sanctions on Australia, Europe and ASEAN countries.
-China and India United Kingdom and Turkmenistan Germany and United Kingdom C 2 Type of overseas trade and investment a) Investment in overseas companies and establishment of joint ventures b) Overseas production and sales by overseas subsidiaries c) Procurement from overseas companies d) Outsourcing to overseas companies e) Other a, b, c, d, e (provide outsourcing services to MNC) a, b, c, d, e (JV with foreign companies on security system, procurement of parts and system with the rest) a a, c, e (Providing specialized services to overseas companies) С C CSB (Corporate Strategy and Business Development) Legal and compliance, and Global Security IT (Information Technology) Risk Management Unit and Corporate Support Services - IT Unit Operation All done by interviewee himself, because "the company is a small set-up with only about 20 personnel, and there are only a few departments in company".
-C 4 Is risk analysis performed in making decisions on overseas trade and investment /es Yes Yes Yes Yes No If yes, kind of risks concerned about: a) Client companies' capabilities to continue business (financial collapse and acquisition) b) Quality of products and services of client companies c) Country risks (disaster, war, etc.) d) Information security risks (Information leakage, system failure, etc.) e) Leakage of business know-how f) Law violation risks g) Risks related to personnel management and work conditions of client companies' staff h) Other a, c, f, g c→h (local regulatory requirements and law)→f→a→ d→e→b→g a, b, c, d, e, f, g (Priority ranking of Information security risks: 3rd, after country risks and law violation risks, in this order) Governance, Financial risk) after country risks and leakage (Reason: All business partners are established co's.
+No. 1 2 3 4 5 6 Country Thailand Singapore Malaysia Malaysia Malaysia Malaysia Type of industry NA Telecom, Networking service Supplier, Defence Service, Consulting Supplier, Telecom Supplier, Aviation Size of business NA LARGE SMB LARGE LARGE LARGE (Subsidiary of global company) your company is engaged in overseas trade and investment ASIA: Cambodia, Myanmar, Indonesia, Vietnam South Africa: Egypt Australia: Australia, New Zealand Middle East:, Bahrain, Algeria, Iran, Oman Global - AMERICAS, EMEA and APAC including Japan; less the countries which UN has imposed sanctions on Australia, Europe and ASEAN countries.
+China and India United Kingdom and Turkmenistan Germany and United Kingdom Type of overseas trade and investment a) Investment in overseas companies and establishment of joint ventures b) Overseas production and sales by overseas subsidiaries c) Procurement from overseas companies d) Outsourcing to overseas companies e) Other Ь companies on security system, procurement of parts and system with the rest) a a, c, e (Providing specialized services to overseas companies) c Q3 Name of the department which is engaged in confirmation and management/supervision of information security measures involving overseas trade clients and overseas investment destinations CSB (Corporate Strategy and Business Development) Legal and compliance, and Global Security Risk Management Unit and Corporate Support Services - IT Unit Operation All done by interviewee himself, because "the company is a small set-up with only about 20 personnel, and there are only a few departments in company".
+Q4 Is risk analysis performed in making decisions on overseas trade and investment Yes Yes Yes Yes Yes No If yes, kind of risks concerned about: a) Client companies' capabilities to continue business (financial collapse and acquisition) b) Quality of products and services of client companies c) Country risks (disaster, war, etc.) d) Information security risks (Information leakage, system failure, etc.) e) Leakage of business know-how f) Law violation risks g) Risks related to personnel management and work conditions of client companies' staff h) Other a, c, f, g a, b, c, d, f, h (Corporate Governance, Financial risk) a, b, c, d, e, f (Priority of risks concern for Information security risks: 3rd, after country risks and leakage of business know-how, in this order) (Reason: All business partners are established co's.
 Also, procurement is by L/Cs - so co. not subjected to much risks.)